ampersarnie/linear-obsidian-plugin/README.md

 ## Quick Start

+Authenticate with Linear by going to `Obsidian` > `Settings` > `Linear` and click `Auth`.
+This will redirect you to Linear and allow you to authorise Obsidian to have access to your issues.
+Once approved, Linear will then reopen Obsidian.

 Issues and tasks can be added by referencing the identifier of an issue and including it in markup, like `[AMP-1]`.

 Mark up reacts in different ways depending on how you include it in your document.
 Current there are two types of presentation;